Tiago-S-Ribeiro/ISEP-ARQCP/README.md

 # ISEP-ARQCP-2019
 -------
-###Resolutions of ARQCP unit course modules
+Resolution of ARQCP unit course modules

 Languages used: C & Assembly

-Each module has a statement on 'Statements' folder .
+Each module has a statement on 'Statements' folder.